shaik-zeenath-kousar/employee-salary-predictor/README.md

-# 💼 Employee Salary Predictor 🔮
+# 💼 Employee Salary Prediction 🔮

 > A smart web app that predicts employee salaries based on **Age**, **Role**, and **Experience** using **Machine Learning**.